Explore the historical continuity of our people: Aramean Timeline →

 In the Armenian language, both terms have always retained the initial vowel: Asori for "Syrian/Aramean" and Asorestantsi for "Assyrian," with the seventh-century Armenian geographer Ananias Shirakatsi distinguishing clearly between Asorestan ("Assyria") and Asorik ("Syria").
 Well-known Semitic scholars have held that "Syrian" and "Assyrian" are of completely different origins, though the matter remains open.

-Even in Classical Syriac, the two terms were always differentiated: "Suryaya" for Syrian and "Athuraya" for Assyrian.
+Even in Classical Syriac, the two terms were always differentiated: Suryoyo for Syrian and Athuraya for Assyrian.
 In Greek, the name Assyria translates the Hebrew (and Akkadian) Ashur, which in the Old Testament refers only to geographic Assyria, without its conquered territories.
 The biblical name for geographic Syria is Aram, while Athur is the Aramaic name for geographic Assyria.

-Before Syriac speakers began calling themselves Suryaye, they used a different word entirely: Aramaya, meaning "Aramaean."
+Before Syriac speakers began calling themselves Suryoye, they used a different word entirely: Aramaya, meaning "Aramean."
 This was the indigenous name, one that arose from within the community itself rather than being borrowed from outsiders.

 The evidence from the fourth century makes this clear.
-Ephrem the Syrian, the most celebrated Syriac poet, called the Edessene philosopher Bardaisan "the philosopher of the Aramaeans" and "the Aramaean philosopher."
-He never used the word Suryaya.
+Ephrem the Syrian, the most celebrated Syriac poet, called the Edessene philosopher Bardaisan "the philosopher of the Arameans" and "the Aramean philosopher."
+He never used the word Suryoyo.
 Similarly, when one of the earliest Greek-to-Syriac translators worked on a text by Titus of Bostra in the late fourth century and encountered the Greek phrase "the language of Syrians," he rendered it into Syriac as "the Aramaic language" (leshana Aramaya), not "the Syrian language."
-At that time, the word "Aramaean" was the natural, unremarkable way to describe both the people and the language.
+At that time, the word "Aramean" was the natural, unremarkable way to describe both the people and the language.

-How the Name Changed: From Aramaya to Suryaya
+How the Name Changed: From Aramaya to Suryoyo

 Starting in the fifth century, Syriac-speaking Christians in the Roman part of the Near East gradually began using Suryaye instead of Aramaye to describe themselves.
 The process can be tracked through Bible translations with considerable precision.